arunkjoyson/SEP_Assignement2/README.md

 ## Assumptions:

-- Training data can contain biases that affect AI model performance.
+1. Training data can contain biases that affect AI model performance.
 (IBM, 2023)
-- Automated techniques can help identify and mitigate bias.
+2. Automated techniques can help identify and mitigate bias.

 ## Validation:

-- Measure bias levels in existing datasets using statistical methods.
+- Measure bias levels in existing datasets using statistical methods.[1]
   - **Follow-Up Questions:**
     - What statistical methods are used to measure bias?
     - How significant are the biases in the current datasets?

-- Compare AI model outputs before and after applying bias mitigation techniques.
+- Compare AI model outputs before and after applying bias mitigation techniques.[1]
   - **Follow-Up Questions:**
     - How do bias mitigation techniques affect model outputs?
     - What metrics are used to evaluate the impact?

-- Conduct fairness testing using diverse input scenarios.
+- Conduct fairness testing using diverse input scenarios.[2]
   - **Follow-Up Questions:**
     - What input scenarios are used for fairness testing?
     - How is fairness measured in these scenarios?
+    - Do you think automated techniques can help identify and mitigate bias?

 ## Preliminary Tasks: